U.N. Security Council condemns North Korean nuclear test

 "Whatever North Korea says, the nuclear test will gravely damage China's strategic and security interests," said Wang Dong, a professor at Peking University.
 "But the problem is that China's options, like the United States and others, are limited.
 North Korea is not our puppet.
 We cannot control its behaviour."

-In January the Security Council passed a resolution expanding U.N. sanctions against North Korea due to its December rocket launch and warned Pyongyang against further launches or nuclear tests.
+In January the council passed a resolution expanding existing U.N. sanctions against North Korea due to its December rocket launch and warned Pyongyang against further launches or nuclear tests.
 North Korea responded by threatening a new atomic detonation.

-North Korea's previous nuclear tests prompted the Security Council to impose sanctions that include a ban on the import of nuclear and missile technology, an arms embargo and a ban on luxury goods imports.
+North Korea's previous nuclear tests prompted the Security Council to impose sanctions - including a ban on the import of nuclear and missile technology, an arms embargo and a ban on luxury goods imports - on the impoverished authoritarian state.

 There are 17 North Korean entities, including banks and trading companies, on the U.N. blacklist, and nine individuals - all linked to North Korea's nuclear and missile programs.
 U.N. diplomats say many more entities and individuals could be subject to international asset freezes and travel bans.

-In a statement, U.N.
-Secretary-General Ban Ki-moon, a former South Korean foreign minister, said hoped the Security Council would take appropriate action.
+U.N.
+Secretary-General Ban Ki-moon, a former South Korean foreign minister, said through his spokesman that he hoped the Security Council would take appropriate action.

-"It is deplorable that Pyongyang defied the strong and unequivocal call from the international community to refrain from any further provocative measures," he said.
+"It is deplorable that Pyongyang defied the strong and unequivocal call from the international community to refrain from any further provocative measures," he said in the statement.

-Ban later told the council authorities in Pyongyang "should not be under any illusion that nuclear weapons will enhance their security.
+He later told the council that "the authorities in Pyongyang should not be under any illusion that nuclear weapons will enhance their security.
 To the contrary, as Pyongyang pursues nuclear weapons it will suffer only greater insecurity can isolation."

-(Additional reporting by Michael Martina and Ben Blanchard in Beijing and Michelle Nichols and Paul Eckert in Washington; Editing by Bill Trott and David Brunnstrom)
+(Additional reporting by Michael Martina and Ben Blanchard in Beijing and Michelle Nichols and Paul Eckert in the U.S.; Editing by Bill Trott and Philip Barbara)